Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: BACKGROUND and INTRODUCTION

-Given that the Majorana splitting in the topological regime goes as $\sim \exp(-L/\xi)$ for $L\gg\xi$, it seems that all we need is to know the effective $L$ and effective $\xi$, and then the $L\gg\xi$ condition will ensure exponential suppression.
-There are, however, serious conceptual and practical problems in applying such a simple scenario to the realistic situations in the presence of disorder and finite wire length, even in the theoretical examples.
-For example, the coherence length $\xi$ is generally unknown, and $L$ may not necessarily be the wire length in the presence of disorder, as already discussed above.
-Also, the in-situ disorder strength in the nanowire is generally unknown since the system is a hybrid SM-SC structure, and measurement of the mobility in the starting semiconductor material may not provide an accurate estimate of the mean free path in the Majorana nanowire.
 There is an additional conceptual problem associated with `Majorana oscillations' discovered in Refs.~\onlinecite{cheng2009splitting,cheng2010tunneling} and extensively discussed in the context of realistic Majorana nanowire physics in Ref.~\onlinecite{dassarma2012splitting}, along with other theory works~\cite{hegde2016majorana,penaranda2018quantifying,avila2020majorana,cayao2017majorana,zyuzin2013correlations}.
 The MZM splitting, even for long wires, does not simply decrease exponentially with increasing length, but also manifests an oscillatory behavior with the envelope of the oscillations decreasing exponentially.
 These Majorana (splitting) oscillations are related to well-known Friedel oscillations, and the splitting follows, ignoring some unimportant constant phase factor, a behavior $\sim \exp(-L/\xi)\cos (k_FL)$, where $k_F$ is an effective Fermi wavenumber associated with the MZM.
 Thus, increasing (decreasing) $L$ $(\xi)$ suppresses the oscillatory MZM splitting.
 By contrast, decreasing (increasing) $L$ ($\xi$) exponentially enhances the MZM splitting oscillations.
 In the trivial phase below TQPT, there are no MZM splitting oscillations as there are no MZMs in the trivial phase.
 Therefore, Kitaev's simple prescription for topological immunity, being synonymous with an exponential $\exp(-L/\xi)$ dependence of the MZM splitting, cannot be straightforwardly applied to the realistic situation, even in the pristine case, as the Majorana oscillations must be accounted for.